-Individualizing Yoga Practice to Relieve Neck and Back Pain
+Kinesiologist-Led Yoga for Neck and Back Pain Relief

-Communication, as within any Client-Kinesiologist relationship, was very important in achieving success.
-This client chose me mainly because I practice Yoga on a semi-regular basis and understand the basic principles, limitations and flow of Yoga within the context of soft-tissue rehabilitation.
+Communication, as within any Client-Kinesiologist relationship, is important to achieve success.
+This Kinesiologist chose us because I was will create a program around how they chose to be physically active, Yoga.
+At the time I also practiced Yoga on a semi-regular basis.
+Lastly, they wanted their rehabilitation program with a Kinesiologist we understand the basic principles, limitations and flow of Yoga within the context of soft-tissue rehabilitation.

-During each session the client demonstrated a series of poses that they thought would achieve our desired outcome.
-From there we developed an exercise/pose order that would flow while accomplishing our goal.I find it rewarding to assist clients who are curious about movement, have the desire to get each movement correct, who want to learn more about their body and who diligently follow the instructions I give them.
 We discovered an excellent Yoga Anatomy book with illustrations showing which muscles are being strengthened and stretched during each pose.
-At home, the client researched and marked the poses they thought would be appropriate; during the next session we discussed the merits of each one.
+At home, the client researched and marked the poses they thought would be appropriate.
+Then during the next session, we discussed the merits of each one.

 By correcting each pose the client started to develop a deeper relationship with how to move properly to alleviate their back and neck pain.
 We succeed in reducing the intensity and frequency of their headaches, neck and mid-back pain because we ensured that we communicated clearly.
 The program also balanced the way they were psychologically motivated with their physiological rehabilitation needs.

-Many people suffer with neck, upper back and shoulder pain because of poor posture.
-Chronic tight chest rolls the shoulder forward and up, which also pushes the head forward.
-There is a reflex that keeps us looking forward, so when the head pokes forward we also get tightness just below the skull.
+Many people suffer from neck, upper back and shoulder pain because of poor posture.
+A chronically tight chest rolls the shoulder forward and up.
+The head gets pushed forward.
+Then a reflex kicks in that tilts are head up so we keep looking forward.
+A result of this is chronic tension.